geoffsmith82/Symposium2023/README.md

   - [AI and ChatGPT](./Documentation/AI%20and%20ChatGPT.pptx)
 ## Example programs
   - [ChatGPTAction](./ChatGPTAction)
     - Simple Server app that can be added to a ChatGPT GPT action to allow your computer to write delphi code.
+See [AI Generated Delphi](https://github.com/geoffsmith82/AIGeneratedDelphi) for some example programs created with ChatGPTAction.
   - [EmbeddingsDemo](./EmbeddingsDemo)
 	- Simple demo showing how Embeddings work
   - [Translate](./Translate)